 Conditions are ideal, for my Dragonfly trimaran baptism.
 A brisk south westerly breeze gusts, from sixteen to twenty six knots.
 Backing and veering, as it squirms and squeezes between the island and mainland shores.
-Ushering the morning's thunderstorm away; and providing suitably taxing sailing conditions, to test the mettle of Al Wood (UK Dragonfly agent)'s Dragonfly 28.
+Ushering the morning's thunderstorm away; and providing suitably taxing sailing conditions, with which to test the mettle of Al Wood (UK Dragonfly agent)'s Dragonfly 28.

 Our destination is Wootton Creek.
 Where a Dragonfly 32 (Sistership to 'Firefly,' see Dandelion 131) is moored.
 Richard, her owner, greets us on arrival.
 Regaling us with tales of a summer trip to Falmouth.
 Where the boat's shoal draft was taken full advantage of.
 In the creeks, and off the beaches, of the scenic west country ria.
 Granting access to its, less frequented, anchorages.